gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She hesitated.
 "I'm sorry about that.
 About the fish pond, I mean."

-"It's not your fault," the prince replied absently, staring at the dark, still water.
+"It's not your fault," the young soldier replied absently, staring at the dark, still water.
 Suddenly he snapped his fingers.
 "I know!"
 He unbuckled his belt,